4DGenome/conseq/README.md

 ```
 scripts/utils/io_metadata.sh -m download_input_metadata
 ```
 The `-m` command selects the mode.
-When `download_input_metadata` is passed, the metadata is downloaded from the corresponding URL and added to the 'input_metadata' table of the metatadata SQL database.
+When `download_input_metadata` is passed, the metadata is downloaded from the corresponding URL and added to the `input_metadata` table of the metatadata SQL database.

 ### Extract metadata